Standard fees for landlords

 - Your Rightmove property listing will have a larger, silver listing box attracting more interest and enquiries

 - A larger photo to ensure your property stands out against others

 - Your property will appear as an upgraded Premium Listing for up to 2 months

 Our Premium Property listing package costs £125 inc. VAT

-When the initial tenancy ends and a new tenant found a Letting Fee is charged equivalent to 25% of the monthly rental achieved for the property, subject to a minimum fee of £300 inc. VAT (£250 + VAT).
+When the initial tenancy ends and a new tenant found a Letting Fee of £300 inc. VAT (£250 + VAT) is charged.

 Preparation of Inventory and Schedule of Property Condition

 Campbell+Dean do not charge for the provision of a written Inventory and Schedule of Property Condition.
 The inventory does not include out buildings, garages or loft areas.
 Colour pictures are not included in the inventory.
 An independent Inventory and Schedule of Property Condition can be instructed for an additional fee which will be agreed with the Landlord in advance.

 Regular property inspections are undertaken.
 If an additional inspection is requested or required then an admin charge of £40 (£48 +VAT) will be charged per inspection.